Ringing/Training to Ring (FAQs)

 Ringing has little effect on birds because relative to the bird’s weight, wearing a ring is similar to a person wearing a watch.
 It is essential that birds are not affected unduly by the fitting and wearing of a ring; if they were, ringing would not tell us how normal birds behave.
 Many studies have shown that birds ringed during the breeding season quickly return to incubating eggs, or feeding chicks, once they are released, and long distance migrants continue to travel thousands of miles between breeding and wintering grounds.

 The method most frequently used to catch fully-grown birds is the mist net, erected between poles, and is designed to catch birds in flight.
 Birds can only be removed safely from mist nets by experienced ringers who have received special training.
 About twenty percent are ringed as chicks in the nest; this is valuable because their precise age and origin are known.

-Bird ringers come in many guises, from individuals working in urban areas, to large groups working in a wide geographic area and can start at any age.
+Bird ringers come in many guises, from individuals working in urban areas, to large groups working in a wide geographic area - with ages ranging from under 10 to over 80.
+Young ringers can start to train as soon as their potential trainer feels they are ready - there is no lower (or upper) age limit.
 However, under 18s will need to complete a parental consent form which needs to be submitted with their completed application form

 What do sessions involve?